Python Service Overview#

 )

-async def _generate_with_domain_knowledge(self, task, context):
+async def _generate(self, task, context, prompts):

 pass

-async def _fix_errors(self, code, errors):
+async def _improve_with_errors(self, code, errors):

 pass